 You can review the total calls graph to identify trends in the phone calls you receive for particular days of the week or by the time of day.
 This analysis will reveal exactly when people are calling your firm most often.

 Check the dropdown in the top right corner.
 You can choose an option there to adjust the range.
 You may view call information from the past week, month, or quarter.

 Remember that the numbers you see reflected in these insights may not match the number of calls that you receive.
 For example, if someone copies a phone number and calls it on their own, that won't be recorded.
 Calls that terminate before connecting will also not be recorded.

-It may help to think of GMB as a condensed version of your website that appears in map and local searches.
-Users can glance at it to learn your practice areas, identify your hours, and even read your Google reviews.
-They can also contact your company on demand — right from the search results page.
+It's like a condensed version of your website that appears in map and local searches, allowing users to learn about your practice areas, identify your hours, and read your Google reviews.
+And the best part?
+It's free and quick to set up.